-- Hear the latest updates from some of the country’s leading healthcare experts on advances in care, symptom management, quality-of-life concerns and new clinical trials and their potential impact on emerging treatments
+- Heard the latest updates from some of the country’s leading healthcare experts on advances in care, symptom management, quality-of-life concerns and new clinical trials and their potential impact on emerging treatments

-- Attend workshops designed for the newly-diagnosed, women living long-term with metastatic breast cancer, triple-negative and hormone receptor-positive diagnoses types, young women and caregivers
+- Attended workshops designed for the newly-diagnosed, women living long-term with metastatic breast cancer, triple-negative and hormone receptor-positive diagnoses types, young women and caregivers

-- Network with peers, listen to their experiences and share your own
+- Networked with peers, listen to their experiences and share your own

-- Participate in healthy living activities (including an all-levels yoga class!)
+- Participated in healthy living activities (including an all-levels yoga class!)

-The conference will open Saturday with a general session led by breast cancer expert Julie R. Gralow, MD, who will present advancements in care being made for metastatic breast cancer.
-Later in the day, Sherry Lebed Davis will discuss how exercise and humor can benefit quality of life and ways to find meaning in the world around you while living with metastatic breast cancer.
-On Sunday, Generosa Grana, MD, FACP, will close the conference with a general session about managing symptoms and side-effects associated with metastatic disease.
+The conference opened Saturday with a general session led by breast cancer expert Julie R. Gralow, MD, who presented advancements in care being made for metastatic breast cancer.
+Later in the day, Sherry Lebed Davis discussed how exercise and humor can benefit quality of life and ways to find meaning in the world around you while living with metastatic breast cancer.
+On Sunday, Generosa Grana, MD, FACP, closed the conference with a general session about managing symptoms and side-effects associated with metastatic disease.

 Today’s Clinical Trials, Tomorrow’s Treatments